CodeAssociate/CA.Blocks.DataAccess/docs/getting-started/getting-started.md

 ```
 Notes:
 1. The Class inherits from SqlServerDataAccess which is the SQL server provider.
 2. The example above is using the provided SimpleConnectionStringDataAccessConfig, this is provided for quick prototyping, samples and testing code allowing connection to be specified in line with the code.
-It is recommended you use an external connection string when working on something that is to be published. see [Connection String Examples](../Samples/Connection/Index.md)
+It is recommended you use an external connection string when working on something that is to be published, see [Connection String Examples](../quick-examples/connection-configuration/Index.md)
-3. The ReadSysObjectsOfType method represents your DataAccess Method, the only input parameter exposed is xtype as a string, and the return type will be an IList of ExampleSysObjects
+3. The `ReadSysObjectsOfType` method represents your DataAccess method; the only input parameter exposed is `xtype` as a `string`, and the return type will be an `IList<ExampleSysObjects>`.
 4. The CreateTextCommand will return an Interface to the SQL server implementation of the command
 5. The SQL is constructed internally as parameterized query this is the developer's responsibility
-6. The conversion of .NET string to SQL parameter is done using the WithParameter(type.ToSqlParameter("@xtype"));  you can also use the connection object directly ie cmd.Parameters.Add(xtype.ToSqlParameter("@xtype"));
+6. The conversion of a .NET string to a SQL parameter is done using `WithParameter(xtype.ToSqlParameter("@xtype"))`; you can also use the command object directly, i.e., `cmd.Parameters.Add(xtype.ToSqlParameter("@xtype"))`.
-7. The ToSqlParameter is a convention used for taking a .NET type into a SQL server parameter.
-All .NET value types will have implementations of ToSqlParameter();
+7. The `ToSqlParameter` is a convention used for taking a .NET type into a SQL Server parameter.
+All .NET value types will have implementations of `ToSqlParameter()`.
-8. The cmd is then passed into the ExecuteToListOf method which returns the data as n IList of ExampleSysObjects.
-As we have 1-1 mapping the conversion is handled 100% by the Blocks.
+8. The `cmd` is then passed into the `Execute` method, and we call `ToListOf` which returns the data as an `IList<ExampleSysObjects>`.
+As we have 1-1 mapping, the conversion is handled 100% by the blocks.
-9. The property names are case sensitive, so in this example, we have aliased the columns on the query side ie id as Id.
-This Id is the property name on the target object.
-You only have to do this if you using 100% automatic conversions
+9. The property names are case-sensitive, so in this example, we have aliased the columns on the query side, i.e., `id as Id`.
+This `Id` is the property name on the target object.
+You only have to do this if you are using 100% automatic conversions.

 Consuming this class:
 ``` csharp